Sathish-SB-Dev/ecommerce-deploy/README.md

-Here's a well-structured **GitHub README** for your **E-commerce Website** project.
-It highlights the technologies used, features, installation steps, and more.

----

 # 🛒 E-commerce Website

 This is a **fully functional E-commerce website** built using **Spring Boot, Thymeleaf, and Hibernate/JPA**.
 It provides a seamless shopping experience, allowing users to browse products, add them to their cart, and place orders.